cthogg/gatsby-theme-modern-portfolio/gatsby-theme-modern-portfolio/README.md

 ## Features

 - Write a simple portfolio site from just one markdown file
-- (coming soon): Deploy to netlify to see it live!
+- change the site's ui with simple theming.
-- (coming soon): ability to change the site's ui with themes.
+- (coming soon): Deploy to netlify in one click.

 ## Out of Scope